Last update: August 19th, 2020/AT

 The prospective recruitment and long-term observation of patients with cervical cancer was carried out in three cohort studies:

 In terms of overall survival, the randomised study only showed a trend in favour of mistletoe therapy (hazard ratio, HR = 0.46, p = 0.12), while the non-randomised studies both showed a significant result in favour of mistletoe therapy (HR 0.23, p < 0.0001 and HR = 0.37, p = 0.011, respectively).

-After twelve months, the level of psychosomatic self-regulation increased significantly in patients without metastases in the mistletoe group in the randomised as well as in the non-randomised study compared to the control group (HR = 0.70, p = 0.014 and 0.25, p < 0.0005, respectively).
+After twelve months, the level of psychosomatic self-regulation increased significantly in patients without metastases in the mistletoe therapy group in the randomised as well as in the non-randomised study compared to the control group (HR = 0.70, p = 0.014 and 0.25, p < 0.0005, respectively).

 Mistletoe therapy may have a clinically relevant therapeutic effect on overall survival.
-As a short-term effect, the level of psychosomatic self-regulation increases significantly in the mistletoe group compared to the control group which received only conventional treatment.
+As a short-term effect, the level of psychosomatic self-regulation increases significantly in the mistletoe therapy group compared to the control group which received only conventional treatment.

 Last update: January 4th, 2021/AT